Updated

 - were invited to come inside

-However, defendants who do “break and enter” are at a severe disadvantage when fighting burglary charges…
+However, if you do “break and enter”, you are at a severe disadvantage when fighting burglary charges.
+Judges and juries may infer that if you broke and entered, you had “burglarious intent.”

 Possibly, depending on the case.
-The defense attorney’s role is to discover all available evidence favorable to the defendant while casting doubt on any evidence favorable to the state.
+The defense attorney’s role is to discover all available evidence favorable to you while casting doubt on any evidence favorable to the state.

-Note that prosecutors are more likely to extend a good plea bargain to defendants with no prior criminal record and who are cooperative with police.
+Note that prosecutors are more likely to extend a good plea bargain if you have no prior criminal record and are cooperative with police.

-Burglary is always a category B felony if the defendant had a firearm or a deadly weapon, such as a gun, knife, or lead pipe.
+Burglary in Nevada is always a category B felony if you have a firearm or a deadly weapon.
 Penalties include:

 - 2 – 15 years in prison, and